CirclesUBI/circles-sketch/README.md

 ### CirclesToken

 This is derived from the [DSToken](https://dappsys.readthedocs.io/en/latest/ds_token.html) type which allows for access-controlled `mint` and `burn` actions for increasing and decreasing the supply.
 The `mint` action is called by the token itself whenever a non-constant function is called (e.g. `transfer`).
 New tokens are created and awarded to the creator of the contract based on how many seconds have elapsed since it was last poked.
+This value is virtualized, meaning it also is derived and accounted for in constant functions (i.e. `balanceOf` and `totalSupply`) even though they don't actually call the `mint` function.

 ### TokenManager